Join our Discord server and follow our X page for updates, announcements, giveaways, and more!

 5. Keep the state that makes cue separation easier for you.

-What You Should Notice: One state should make quiet cues easier to parse in your headset.
+Expected result: One state should make quiet cues easier to parse in your headset.

-How To Undo It: Flip Night Mode back to the other state.
+If you need to back out: Flip Night Mode back to the other state.

 ARC Raiders Volume Mix